heuperman/trivia-quiz/README.md

+# Trivia app

+## Notes

+_These notes serve to explain my process and considerations during development._

+After reading the instructions, this is my plan for approaching this challenge:

+1. Rewrite the instructions in my own words to make sure I fully understand the requirements.
+2. Explore the OpenTrivia API and find out how I can get the data I need.
+3. Create designs for the views.
+Two views are mentioned, but we might want a third view for the outcome of the quiz.
+4. Write the basic app logic using the Test Driven Development approach to ensure the logic is tested and avoid redundancy.
+5. Implement the designs from step 3.
+6. Consider adding a twist, perhaps a leader board or a timer.
+7. Submit my work.

+## Original Instructions

 ### Introduction

 The purpose of this assignment is for the developer to exhibit their familiarity with front-end technologies, programming patterns and to provide a sample of what clean and reusable code means.